DexterJW2008/python-stem-portfolio/README.md

 ```
 <img width="165" height="280" alt="image" src="https://github.com/user-attachments/assets/dd333781-300b-4994-bfa1-0106931fb1c3" />

-[you can add contacts to and create a filling system, the code asks what number and you have options to view or add contacts, creating a notebook, with files, which you can add to and view.]
+You can add contacts to and create a filling system, the code asks what number and you have options to view or add contacts, creating a notebook, with files, which you can add to and view.